Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-UCOM.md

 # Connected Commerce

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to include Connected Commerce support and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to include Connected Commerce support.
+The documents related to the features will be released soon.

 Connected Commerce also known as Universal Commerce or Omnicommerce is Commerce Hub's unified commerce solution that consolidates sales channels, and allows for a more consistent and personalized customer experience.